 While I was a newbie to Pre-Marital Counseling (PMC), I vote YES!
 I think it is a GREAT way to get expectations and feelings out there that you might not have realized or you knew all along but didn’t know how to address with your spouse to be.
-I think those couples who choose not to seek pre-marital counseling, or at least some sort of marriage help, are afraid of what they may discover about themselves, their spouse to be, or their relationship in general.
+I think those couples who choose not to seek pre-marital counseling, or at least some sort of marriage help, are afraid of what they may discover about themselves, their spouse to be or their relationship in general.
 No matter how much you have discussed and resolved on your own, having an outside NON-BIASED perspective could help you and your relationship a great deal and could even save it from ending in divorce because that’s how most marriages end these days.
 Outside of “being too busy”, the EXCUSE of all EXCUSES (because I bet you make time for Happy Hour, TRUE BLOOD, ESPN, or Gossip Girl) is not a decent justification for not partaking in it.
 You could easily make time to go to Alpharetta counseling, and you should!
 I really do believe it’s something worth investing your time in.
 That being said….

 When my husband and I sat down for our first session, I was anxious because I didn’t know what to expect and although I had very mixed reviews of how PMC sessions work from various people, I knew I had to see how it worked for myself.
 The couple that counseled us had been together for 35 years and in a word, they were – awesome!
 They were very warm, down to earth and we didn’t feel uncomfortable which I think was is important when you will be discussing your personal business.
 We really liked being counseled by a couple because it as we discussed things, there was both a male/female perspective to help us process.